sinastiller/vegan-travel-food-blog/README.md

 ## [Deployment](#deployment)

 This project was created by using Gitpod.
-I used the pre-built tepmlate from [Code Institue](#https://github.com/Code-Institute-Org/gitpod-full-template).
+I used the pre-built template from [Code Institue](#https://github.com/Code-Institute-Org/gitpod-full-template).
 The following commands where used:
 * **python3 -m http.server** - to run a local server to view the project.
 * **git add .** - to add all the changes.
-* **git commit -m "..."** - to commit all the changes to the local repoitory.
+* **git commit -m "..."** - to commit all the changes to the local repository.
-* **git push** - tp push the commited changes to the Github repository.
+* **git push** - to push the commited changes to the Github repository.

-### [Deployment using Github]
+### Deployment using Github
 1. Navigate to [project repository](#https://github.com/sinastiller/vegan-travel-food-blog).
 2. Click on the Settings Tab.
 3. Scroll down to pages.
-4. For the source selct main branch.
+4. For the source select main branch.
 5. Click save.
 6. Open the link provided by Github to go to deployed website.